The-Real-Matthew-Dycus/d8-misfits.github.io/slang.md

 Nueroinfinitus also known as the Forevermore Plague was a widedspread virus that effected nearly all persons who had cyber implants

 ### The Road
-The YANG LIWEI INTERNATIONAL SPACE LIFT. nothing on earth has caused a larger technological, scientific, economic, or industrial boom.
+The Yang Liewi International Space Lift. nothing on earth has caused a larger technological, scientific, economic, or industrial boom.
 Some say "The Road" is the apex achievement of humankind.

 ### E-Sheks / Joe-Bucks / Script
 Currency.
 Short for Electronic Shekles/ The Neo Soviet Union Ruble / Corporation minted money